 22 September 2016 - Reston to St. Louis, MO

 In our pursuit of doing bike tours on long rail trails, the Katy Trail stands out.
 At 240 miles it's the longest rail trail in the U.S. The trail is located on the right of way of the former Missouri-Kansas-Texas Railroad.
-The railroad ceased operations in 1986.
 Katy is a derivation of the railroad initials, MKT.
-Shortly afterwards the state of Missouri was able to purchase the railroad right of way using a generous donation from Ted Jones, son of the founder of Edward Jones Investments.
+The railroad ceased operations in 1986 and shortly afterwards the state of Missouri was able to purchase the railroad right of way using a generous donation from Ted Jones, son of the founder of Edward Jones Investments.

-We planned to travel to St. Charles, MO, located just west of downtown St. Louis, for a night and take a shuttle to out starting location in Clinton, the western origin The trail extends further to the east to Machens near the Mississippi River but the logistics of getting from Machens back to St. Charles can be difficult.
+We planned to stay overnight in St. Charles, MO, located just west of downtown St. Louis, and take a shuttle to our starting location in Clinton, the western origin of the trail.
+While the trail extends 13 miles further east of St. Charles, to Machens near the Mississippi River, but the logistics of getting from Machens back to St. Charles can be difficult.
 Most shuttles do not pick up in Machens.

 23 September - Shuttle from St. Charles to Clinton

-Jessie our shuttle driver works part time at the bike shop.
-He also worked full time as a fireman.
+Jessie our shuttle driver works part time at the Katy Bike Rental shop.
+He also works full time as a fireman.
 After the 3 1/2 hour shuttle ride we arrived at the Hampton Inn a short bike ride from downtown Clinton.
 With a regular grid of streets it was easy enough to find a quiet residential street parallel to the busy main street as we made our way downtown.

 Several food trucks were parked around the courthouse in the public square, one of the largest in Missouri.
 A BBQ competition was underway but being mostly vegetarians, there wasn't much that appealed to us so we headed back toward the hotel where we found a good Mexican restaurant, El Camino Real.